dellosac/twitter-prototype-facepiles/README.md

-# Twitter Creative Systems: Motion Design Language Research - Facepiles
+# Twitter Creative Systems: Facepiles Research

 In this UX research experiment, we're testing the inclusion of face piles (user profile avatars in a circle) that appear in real-time when users engage with a tweet.
 We are have three different parameters were are testing: